Magento Performance Optimization:

 Magento has at least 14 types of cache.
 Learn how to set up and enable each type from this guide.

-Scaled images and image optimization are incredibly important to represent your products well on the e-commerce website.
+Scaled images and image optimization are incredibly important to represent your products well on the ecommerce website.
 Images hold a great significance as you can’t sell your products without including high-quality product photos.

 On the other hand, heavy images can also cause Magento performance issues.
 Thus, it is necessary to optimize images so that you can deliver a faster website with quality visuals.
+Moreover, quality images with alt tags can also improve your website accessibility.

 Every online store has hundreds of images, product photos, thumbnail images, banners, and other visuals.
 They are all used to attract the targeted users.
 But with every new image uploaded, you lose in website performance.
 To speed up Magento 2 you can adopt one of the following techniques.